Weed management

 Canola Watch podcast: Better spray uniformity

-Here are tips to reduce spray drift:
+Tips to reduce spray drift

 Choose a herbicide that can handle large droplets.
 With canola, growers often do not have much choice when it comes to herbicide.
 They use the product to match the herbicide tolerance system.
 Where possible, consider the following when making a herbicide choice: